Opel CEO affirms goal of posting a profit in Europe in 2016

-STUTTGART (Reuters) - Opel’s chief executive affirmed that the European arm of General Motors (GM.N) is to return to profit in 2016, as continued growth in southern or Eastern Europe would help offset a slump in Russia sales.
+STUTTGART, April 9 (Reuters) - Opel’s chief executive affirmed that the European arm of General Motors is to return to profit in 2016, as continued growth in southern or Eastern Europe would help offset a slump in Russia sales.

 GM has already slashed production at its plant in St. Petersburg, Russia and will idle the factory in the coming months, in response to plunging sales where demand has been hit by economic sanctions and the weaker Russian currency.